kesterhhh/Airline-Passanger-Satisfaction-Dashboard/README.md

 ![](airplane.jpg)

 ## Introduction
-This PowerBI project aims to boost customer satisfaction for **Dano Airlines** by analyzing feedback from over 120,000 passengers.
+This Power BI project aims to boost customer satisfaction for **Dano Airlines** by analyzing feedback from over 120,000 passengers.
 The goal is to identify key areas for improvement and devise a data-driven strategy, presented in a concise report or dashboard.

 **_Disclaimer_**: _This report is based on a practice dataset and does not represent any actual company, institution, or country.
 It is intended to demonstrate the capabilities of Power BI._